 Full of fragrance and sweet, golden-orange apricots are another summer season delicacies of Asian origin.
 These much-prized fruits were first brought to the Europe by Greeks, who named them as “golden eggs of the sun.”

-Botanically, the fruit is closely related to peaches and nectarine; sharing with them in the broader Rosaceae family of fruit-trees in the genus; Prunus.
+Botanically, because the fruit is closely related to peaches and nectarine; sharing with them in the broader Rosaceae family of fruit-trees in the genus; Prunus.
 Scientific name: Prunus armenia.

 Today, some of the main producing regions of this fruit are Turkey, Iran, Italy, France, Spain, Syria, Greece, and China.